Go Girl is an existing project which has shown tremendous success in its first year.

-The next chapter for Go Girls looks to host a 6-week block in a school which previously hasn’t had the opportunity to host.
-Thus giving more girls the opportunity to participate in sport and physical activity.
+The next chapter for Go Girls looks to host our infant only schools for a whole term.
+This gives more girls the opportunity to participate in sport and physical activity.
 Having a wide of different sports from gymnastics, hula hooping, basketball and rugby, the girls have had the opportunity to participate in sports they wouldn’t ordinarily do.
 In particular male dominated sports such as cricket and rugby are not the obvious choice of sport for infant children; yet these are some of the most favourite sports these young girls have participated in.

 Having enthusiastic coaches is a priority, the girls really thrive when then the sessions are fun and inspiring.

 St Nicholas Primary